Kamen Rider J: Releases

-Use footage for Masked Rider
+Stock footage for Masked Rider

 Saban Entertainment used monster footage from the film in their Masked Rider TV show.
 Hachi Woman became Hydrasect, appearing in the episode "Stranger from the North" with a monster from the previous film Kamen Rider ZO.
 Fog Mother became Ultivore, appearing in the episode "Saturday Morning Invasion", and Tokage Man became Cyborgator and appeared in the episode "Ectophase Albee".